MilheiroSantos/blog-terratest-example/README.md

 ## How to run the example

-Login on your azure subscription:
+Login to your azure subscription:
 ```shell
 $ az login
 ```